 It is important to keep your dog’s neck clean so they do not get a shock collar infection, provide them with the proper medications, and use natural remedies to help ease their pain.

-Garlic is often used to prevent heartworms, but it can help treat shock collar injuries as well.
+Garlic is often used to prevent common type heartworms, but it can help treat bark collar injuries, arrow injury, and Prong collars injuries as well.

 It has antibiotic properties that are effective at treating infections, and it can also help soothe skin irritation.

 However, if you are going to use garlic as a home remedy for treating chronic wounds, then you should only use human garlic and not the dog version as it will be too strong for them – especially with smaller dogs.

 Just like garlic, cayenne pepper is a natural antibiotic and can help soothe skin irritation and excessive pressure sores.